LearnML-Corp/LearnML-Corp.github.io/courses.md

 ## Introduction to Deep Learning \[Coming soon] Course-ID : \#001

  ![Introduction to Deep Learning Wallaper](/images/neural_a.png)

+> Deep Learning is a rather modern subfield of Machine Learning,which has a particularly high value nowadays.
+> Deep Learning offers a great variety in its application and especially the basics are not that difficult to learn.

 ```
-Deep Learning is a rather modern subfield of Machine Learning, which has a particularly high value nowadays.
-Deep Learning offers a great variety in its application and especially the basics are not that difficult to learn.

     - Dates of events : not available
     - Lecturers: LordBlacky, Liam Nordvall